-Press a third of the cookie dough (about 1 1/3 cups) evenly into the remaining prepared cake pan and refrigerate until ready to use.
-Roll a third of the dough into 12 scant 1-tablespoon balls and place them 1 inch apart on a baking sheet.
-Bake until the cookies are set and starting to brown around the edges, 10 to 12 minutes.
-Cool the cookies on the baking sheet for 5 minutes, then transfer to a rack to cool completely, about 25 minutes.
-Cut the cookies into quarters and halves and reserve for decorating.
+Remove 1/4 cup cookie dough and roll into 6 heaping teaspoon sized balls and place them 1-inch apart on a baking sheet.
+Bake until the cookies are set and browned around the edges, 10 to 12 minutes.
+Cool the cookies on the baking sheet for 5 minutes then transfer to a rack to cool completely, about 25 minutes.
+Cut the cookies in half.

 When measuring flour, we spoon into a dry measuring cup and level off the excess.
 (Scooping directly from the bag compacts the flour, resulting in dry baked goods.)
 Microwaving the flour to 180 degrees F may reduce the risk of foodborne illness associated with eating it raw or undercooked.